jlonge4/local_llama/README.md

 # local_llama

 Interested in chatting with your PDFs entirely offline and free from OpenAI dependencies?
 Then you're in the right place.
 I made my other project, gpt_chatwithPDF with the ultimate goal of local_llama in mind, this assumes the same functinoality as that project but is, local and can be run in airplane mode..
+Drop a star if you like it!

 DISCLAIMER: This is an experimental repo, not an end all be all for your solution.
 It is meant as a way forward towards many use cases for local offline use of LLMs.